omarlee1972/practice/README.md

-== This is my new practice project
+This is my second practice project

 Going through a tutorial and playing along at home to burn this into my brain.
 Thanks for looking in!